University of the Western Cape: Early days

-UWC started as a "bush college", a university college without autonomy under auspices of the University of South Africa.
-The university offered a limited training for lower to middle level positions in schools and civil service.
+UWC started as a "bush college", a university college without autonomy under the auspices of the University of South Africa.
+The university offered a limited training for lower-to-middle-level positions in schools and the civil service.
 In the first years of its existence, a great deal of the teaching staff was white.
-Many of the lecturers came from the university of Stellenbosch.
+Many of the lecturers came from Stellenbosch University.
 The language in most lectures was Afrikaans.
-The first rector was N.J.
-Sieberhagen (from 1960 until 1973).
+The first rector was N. J. Sieberhagen (from 1960 until 1973).
 The university started as a small institution: in the first year, 166 students were enrolled and the teaching staff numbered 17.
 In 1970, the institution gained university status and was able to award its own degrees and diplomas.